changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 ## 7.3 Future

 The Future is represented by `std::future`, which provides a way to access the results of asynchronous operations.
 This sentence is very difficult to understand.
-In order to understand this feature, we need to understand the multi-threaded behavior before C++11.
+To understand this feature, we need to understand the multi-threaded behavior before C++11.

 Imagine if our main thread A wants to open a new thread B to perform some of our expected tasks and return me a result.
-At this time, thread A may be busy with other things, and have no time to take into account the results of B.
+At this time, thread A may be busy with other things and have no time to take into account the results of B.
 So we naturally hope to get the result of thread B at a certain time.

 Before the introduction of `std::future` in C++11, the usual practice is: